usbarmory/crucible/README.md

 The `-b` option controls value argument base/format and must be explicitly set for all operations.
 For instance binary values like 0b10 or 10 are treated as binary with `-b 2`, while values such as 0x0a or 0a are treated as hexadecimal values with `-b 16`.
-Similarily the option controls the output value format when reading.
+Similarly the option controls the output value format when reading.

 The `-e` option controls value argument endianness and must be explicitly set